 Operations among vectors carry with them some special consideration and rules.
 The gradient operator is ∇ in vector notation.
-If the quantity of interest is the gradient of scalar "a", written as $\nabla \mathbf{a}$, then this operation results in a vector whose components are partial derivatives in each of the three coordinates, $\frac{\partial a}{\partial x}$ is the x component, etc. In tensor operation this is expressed as $\frac{\partial a}{\partial x_i}$ which is a vector whose components correspond to each of the three possible values of the index "i".
-If the gradient is being taken of a vector, say u_j , the the resulting gradient expression is a second order tensor with the two indices, i for the partial derivatives and j for the vector quantity u_j .
-This is then written as $\frac{\partial u_j}{\partial x_i}$.
-Notice that the gradient operator index comes first since it operates on the vector u_j .
-There are nine combinations of i, j for this second order tensor.
-We will see this tensor in our discussions of viscous flows and vorticity.
+If the quantity of interest is the gradient of scalar "a", written as ∇a , then this operation results in a vector whose components are partial derivatives in each of the three coordinates, $\frac{\partial a}{\partial x}$ is the x component, etc. In tensor operation this is expressed as $\frac{\partial a}{\partial x_i}$ which is a vector whose components correspond to each of the three possible values of the index "i".
+If the gradient is being taken of a vector, say u_j , the the resulting gradient expression is a second order tensor with the two indices, i for the partial derivatives and i for the vector quantity i this is then written as i to be a vector i to be reached a vector i to derivative and i for the vector quantity i the vector i then written as i to be a vector i to derivative i to der